-Below, Dr. Poor explores some of the most common myths associated with women’s heart disease, and reveals the truth behind them.
+Dr. Poor explores some of the most common myths associated with women’s heart disease, and reveals the truth behind them.

-Myth: Most women know their heart disease risks
+Heart disease myth: Most women know their heart disease risks

-Myth: There’s nothing I can do about my family’s heart disease risk
+Heart disease myth: There’s nothing I can do about my family’s heart disease risk